-- 6. Check the oil sight gauge on the reservoir to ensure proper fill level. - 7.
-Remove the hose from the case drain on the main hydraulic pump to make sure the pump case fills with oil.
+6. Check the oil sight gauge on the reservoir to ensure proper fill level.

+7. Remove the hoses from the case drain on the hydraulic pumps to make sure the pump case fills with oil.
 With the hose removed, head pressure from the reservoir will force oil into the pump case.